nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/05-sequelize-seeding.md

 Back to the database we made in the previous exercise.
 Go ahead and run those migrations so that our tables exist, and let's seed them with data.

 1. Create a seed file for your beaches and add at least three beaches to your database.
-1. Create a new seed file for your sandcastle tools and add some of those to the databse.
+1. Create a new seed file for your sandcastle tools and add some of those to the database.
 1. Confirm your seeded data has made it into the database by checking pgAdmin or psql.
 1. Create a new table called "castles" that includes a unique id, a description, a tool id (foreign key), and a beach id(foreign key).
 1. Create and run a seed file to seed your new castles table.